maciej44/ETL-Pearson/README.md

-# Scripts for Pearson IOKI Internship
+# Scripts for Pearson IOKI ETL

 To execute scripts:<br /><br />